ramkumarshankar/BuzzLightShirt/README.md

 Components used:

-* Lilypad mainbaord
+* Lilypad mainboard
 * RGB LED
 * Vibration motor
 * Lilypad accelerometer ADXL335

 ## Repository Structure

-The sketch under `lightbuzzshirt` is the main program.
+The sketch under `buzzlightshirt` is the main program.
 `test-sketches` contains code written in the intermediate steps for testing various components.